file-format/Products/content/en/word-processing/javascript/docx/index.md

 <p>Docx is an open source JavaScript API that provides the capability to generate and manage Word DOCX files inside their own JavaScript application with ease.
 The library can smoothly work for Node as well as on the Browser.
-The library is very stable and easy to use.
+The library is stable and easy to use.
 With just a couple of lines of code, developers can create and manipulate word documents without any external dependencies.</p>
-<p>The Docx API has included support for several important features related to working with Word documents such as creating Word documents, modifying DOCX files, add a paragraph to a word file, add and manage headers & footers, insert and edit tables, bullet and numbering support, Table of content creation, set document margins, set page size, text alignment, Manage fonts and font sizes, document sections creation and many more.</p>
+<p>The Docx API supports several important features related to working with Word documents such as creating Word documents, modifying DOCX files, add a paragraph to a word file, add and manage headers & footers, insert and edit tables, bullet and numbering support, Table of content creation, set document margins, set page size, text alignment, Manage fonts and font sizes, document sections creation and many more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}